-The rapidly evolving single cell sequencing technologies are enabling researchers to generate more high dimensional data with great complexity.
-Open-source, point-and-click, web-based interfaces have become a popular choice to share the analytic results of single cell experiment (Hay, Ferchen, Chetal, Grimes, & Salomonis, 2018).
+The rapidly evolving single cell sequencing technologies are enabling researchers to generate data that has the potential to lead to unprecedented biological insight, at the cost of greater complexity of analysis.
+Open-source, point-and-click, web-based interfaces have become a popular choice to share the analytic results of single cell experiments (Hay, Ferchen, Chetal, Grimes, & Salomonis, 2018).
 More authors now provide Rshiny apps as a solution to share results from specific studies or collections.
-Other software such as iS-CellR (Patel, 2018) and ASAP (Gardeux, David, Shajkofci, Schwalie, & Deplancke, 2017) provided graphic interface for non R programmer to use specific R packages such as Seurat(Butler, Hoffman, Smibert, Papalexi, & Satija, 2018).
-However, because of a continuously increasing creation of experiment types, pipelines and methods it may be considered impossible to generate a single graphic user interface (GUI) for all existing pipeline and methods.
-Many present tools are specialized ‘build to fit’ applications which are not created or amenable for duplication of research findings from raw data; furthermore these often are inflexible for data reanalysis and additional data explorations such as new cell population characterization and rapidly identifying differentially expressed genes after cell regrouping exercises.
-We developed Single Cell Explorer using hybrid approaches including the application of python based programming environment and web app GUI to enable result sharing and fluid data exploration.
-The python based programing environment is chosen for enhancement of data reproducibility and flexible implementation of a variety of algorithms/workflows since the integration of Jupyter notebook is increasingly popular in the bioinformatics research community (Torre, Lachmann, & Ma'ayan, 2018).
-Single cell explorer’s GUI was developed with a focus on easy use and intuitiveness for experimental biologists to explore science rather than implement methodologies.
-Single cell explorer was developed as a generalized platform for research teams to share and use single cell transcriptome data generated from either pipelines or processed data, with full open access of complex workflow, tools, and with methodology all behind a simple interface.
-In contrast to the existing R-based frameworks, Single Cell Explorer being a Python-based implementation is prepared for big data scalability, the hosting of large collections of studies, the integration for python based work flow such as Scanpy(Wolf, Angerer, & Theis, 2018), all this to enable robust reproducibility and interactive visualization which is delivered via web browser applications.
+Other software such as iS-CellR (Patel, 2018) and ASAP (Gardeux, David, Shajkofci, Schwalie, & Deplancke, 2017) provide graphic interface for non R programmers to use specific R packages such as Seurat(Butler, Hoffman, Smibert, Papalexi, & Satija, 2018).
+However, because of a continuous increase in the creation of experiment types, pipelines and methods it may be considered impossible to generate a single graphic user interface (GUI) that covers a large number of methods without impairing usability.
+Many present tools are specialized ‘build to fit’ applications which focus on data exploration of processed data, but do not permitduplication of research findings from raw data.
+Furthermore, these often are constrained as data exploration tools, rather than being sufficiently full-featured to allow open-ended analysis.
+We developed Single Cell Explorer using hybrid approaches including the application of a Python based programming environment and web app GUI to enable result sharing and fluid data exploration.
+The Python based programing environment is chosen for enhancement of data reproducibility and flexible implementation of a variety of algorithms/workflows since the integration of Jupyter notebook is becoming increasingly popular in the bioinformatics research community (Torre, Lachmann, & Ma'ayan, 2018).
+Single Cell Explorer’s GUI was developed with a focus on easy use and intuitiveness for experimental biologists to explore with minimal training.
+Single Cell Explorer was developed as a generalized platform for research teams to share and use single cell transcriptome data generated from either pipelines or processed data, with full open access of complex workflow, tools, and with methodology all behind a simple interface.
+In contrast to the existing R-based frameworks, Single Cell Explorer will scale to large and large collections of studies by integrating with modern, performant databases and workflows such as as Scanpy(Wolf, Angerer, & Theis, 2018).

 Implementation of Single Cell Explorer

-Single Cell Explorer is written using the open source Python 3.0 programming language, and is built with the Django framework.
-UI interactivities such as drawing and labelling are written using Javascript.
+Single Cell Explorer is written using the Python 3.0 programming language, and is built with the Django framework.
+User interactions such as drawing and labelling are written using Javascript.
 The software is open source and currently available through GitHub at https://github.com/d-feng/SingleCellExplorer.
 It can be launched by servers which support the Python environment.
-Python WSGI HTTP Server for UNIX such as Gunicorn is suggested to support concurrent use of this app.
-The scExplore application enables:
+Python WSGI HTTP Servers for UNIX such as Gunicorn are suggested to support concurrent use of this app.
+The steps to use the application are:

-Input files including Chromium single-cell RNA-seq output and Configuration files which contain all meta data, sample group information, reference genome and parameters to run cell rangers.

-Raw data processing using python Jupyter Notebook or JupyterLab.
-This step includes read alignment, counting as well as read QC employing cellranger v3.0 to process Chromium single-cell RNA-seq FASTQ data.
-Alternatively, raw data can be processed using Bash or Next Flow.
-We provided bash scripts sce.sh to integrate the raw data processing pipeline cellranger, which processes Chromium single-cell RNA-seq output to map reads and generate gene-cell matrices.
-Input files are FASTQ files.
-This process requires genome reference files.
+Raw Data Processing.
+Initial processing of data is performed using Python Jupyter Notebook or JupyterLab.
+This step includes reading alignment, gene quantitation, and quality control employing Cell Ranger v3.0 to process Chromium single-cell RNA-seq FASTQ data.
+Alternatively, raw data can be processed using Bash or Nextflow.
+We provided the Bash script sce.sh to integrate the raw data processing pipeline Cell Ranger,.
+The required input files are FASTQ files, as well as the appropriate genome reference files for the relevant organism.